Special Service Unit: Function

-SSU serves as the primary investigative unit for CDCR on cases that evolve from prison or parolees or have a direct nexus to CDCR.
-According to its official description, SSU "conducts the major criminal investigations..., criminal apprehension efforts of prison escapees and parolees wanted for serious and violent felonies, is the primary departmental gang management unit, conducts complex gang-related investigations of inmates and parolees suspected of criminal gang activity, and is the administrative investigative and law enforcement liaison unit."
-In layman's terms, the unit is multifaceted and does whatever it is asked to keep communities safe.
+The Special Service Unit is the primary investigative body for the California Department of Corrections and Rehabilitation when it comes to cases involving prisoners, parolees, or situations directly linked to CDCR.
+According to its official description, SSU "conducts major criminal investigations, apprehends prison escapees and parolees wanted for serious and violent felonies, manages the department's gang-related issues, and leads complex investigations into gang activity involving inmates and parolees."
+In simpler terms, the unit plays a critical, multifaceted role in ensuring public safety by handling a wide range of tasks as needed.

 Special agents come from a variety of backgrounds.
 Some have worked their way up through CDCR as correctional officers or parole agents.
 An internal candidate must hold the equivalent rank of lieutenant or above to apply to SSU.
 Law enforcement officers from outside agencies can also apply.
 They come from local police, sheriff's departments, or other state police services.
 Those individuals ordinarily come with an extensive investigative and tactical background, usually having served in a detective unit and on a special weapons and tactics team (SWAT).
 An external candidate must take a written exam and be ranked on a list.

 When an opening becomes available in one of the field offices, candidates on the list will be offered an oral interview.
 If selected, the candidate will have to pass an extensive background check, as well as physical and psychological exams, to be offered a position with the unit.